wazzac/sync-model-to-crm/README.md

-# sync-model-to-hubspot
+# sync-model-to-crm
-Use event queues (...or immediate) to push any model data changes to HubSpot (CRM). i.e. `user.email` change to `hubspot.contact.email` property update.
+Use event queues (...or immediate) to push any model data changes to a specific chosen CRM (HubSpot) i.e. `user.email` change to `hubspot.contact.email` property update.